ansys/pysystem-coupling/README.rst

    syc.start_output()
    native_api.Solve()

 License
 -------
-``PySystemCoupling`` is licensed under the MIT license.
+PySystemCoupling is licensed under the MIT license.

-This module, ``ansys-systemcoupling-core`` makes no commercial claim over Ansys whatsoever.
-This tool extends the functionality of ``System Coupling`` by adding a Python interface to the System Coupling service without changing the core behavior or license of the original software.
-The use of the interactive System Coupling control of ``PySystemCoupling`` requires a legally licensed local copy of Ansys.
+The ``ansys-systemcoupling-core`` package makes no commercial claim over Ansys whatsoever.
+It extends the functionality of Ansys System Coupling by adding a Python interface to the System Coupling service without changing the core behavior or license of the original software.
+Interactively controlling System Coupling via PySystemCoupling requires a local copy of System Coupling. and licensess for all Ansys products involved in your coupled analysis.

-To get a copy of Ansys, please visit `Ansys <https://www.ansys.com/>`_.
+To get a copy of Ansys, visit `Ansys <https://www.ansys.com/>`_.